This policy sets out how the College handles personal information about people in line with the current data protection legislation and guidance.

 - Ensure that personal information is not transferred abroad without suitable safeguards

-- Carry out regular assessments of compliance with the Data Protection Act 1998.
+- Carry out regular assessments of compliance with the current Data Protection legislation.

 Staff supervision, awareness and training